 1. Delta is more contagious than the other virus strains.

-The CDC has labeled Delta “a variant of concern,” using a designation also given to the Alpha strain that first appeared in Great Britain, the Beta strain that first surfaced in South Africa, and the Gamma strain identified in Brazil.
-(The new naming conventions for the variants were established by the World Health Organization [WHO] as an alternative to numerical names.)
+The CDC labeled Delta “a variant of concern,” using a designation also given to the Alpha strain that first appeared in Great Britain, the Beta strain that first surfaced in South Africa, and the Gamma strain identified in Brazil.
+(The naming conventions for the variants were established by the World Health Organization [WHO] as an alternative to numerical names.)

 2. Unvaccinated people are at risk.

 So, instead of a three- or four-year pandemic that peters out once enough people are vaccinated, an uptick in cases would be compressed into a shorter period of time.
-“That sounds almost like a good thing,” Dr. Wilson says.
+“That sounds almost like a good thing,” Dr. Wilson said.
 “It’s not.”
-If too many people are infected at once in a particular area, the local health care system will become overwhelmed, and more people will die, he says.
+If too many people are infected at once in a particular area, the local health care system will become overwhelmed, and more people will die, he said.
 “That’s something we have to worry about a lot.”

 4. There is still more to learn about Delta.